YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 ## Extra-Commands:

-Connecting to the Container Internally:
-(You will enter the container with terminal)
+Connecting to the Container Internally.
+You will enter the container with terminal.
+This command allow you to explore container and modify something.

     $ sudo docker run --gpus all -it --rm -v "$PWD:/app" --entrypoint /bin/bash my-torch-app